 broken heart icon

-Most people who die by suicide do not want to die.
-They want their pain to end.
+Most people who die by suicide do not want to die; they want to end the pain and cannot see any other option.

 Whatever pain brought our loved ones to end their lives, it inhibited them from thinking clearly and from fully comprehending the heartbreak their suicides would cause.